Evineit/Savings-django-webapp/readme.md

 In the distribution code is a Django project called project5 that contains a single app called finance.
 This entire application is just a single page, with JavaScript used to control the user interface.
 Let’s now take a closer look at the distribution code to see how that works.
 I may refer to the account model as wallet or account.

-Take a look at finance/urls.py and notice that the default route loads an index function in views.py.
+Take a look at finance/urls.py there are the routes to the api but let focus and notice that the default route loads an index function in views.py.
 So let’s up views.py and look at the index function.
 Notice that, as long as the user is signed in, this function creates a default account if the user doesn't have any accounts then it renders the finance/index.html template.

  Let’s look at that template, stored at finance/templates/finance/index.html.
 You’ll notice that first the page shows the balance of the current account , after this it has a sequence of buttons for adding incomes and expense in single or recurrent instance.
 Below that, notice that this page has a section where you get info about the account you are working with, as well as the sequence of buttons to change or add new accounts.
 Below the next section is each defined by a div element containing a different form.
 The first four contains the necessary inputs to add incomes and expenses.
 The next one is to change the amount of the recurrent movements, the last two contain the forms used on account management to change and create accounts.
  At the end of the template there are four div used as containers for the recurring payments and recurring incomes and simple incomes and expenses.
 They are filled with javascript fetch calls.